DrLina/Shopify-AMP-Theme/README.md

 # Shopify with Google AMP
 Although Google AMP increase conversions of Shopify shops.
-As I asked Shopify, they will NOT improve their platform to AMP in a short time due to technical issues.
-Some existing shopify apps convert blog or product pages into a seperate AMP page, but none of them can convert Home page.
+As I asked Shopify, they will NOT support AMP in a short time due to technical issues.
+Some existing Shopify apps convert blog or product pages into a separate AMP page, but none of them can convert Home page.

 Shopify-AMP-Theme makes impossible possible.
 Written from scratch using Google AMP, Shopify-AMP-Theme uses the same code for Desktop and Mobile, and is clearly structured with pure AMP and CSS.
 Shopify-AMP-Theme should be the first and only working Shopify theme, which is validated and cached by Google AMP.